This program is accredited by the Canadian Health Information Management Association (CHIMA).

 Your Field Study options

-Field placement plays an important role in this program by allowing students to apply classroom theory in a real-world environment.
+Field placement plays an important role in this program by giving students the chance to apply what they've learned in the classroom to a real-world environment.

 In Semester 2, students will be placed at a health care facility for one week at the end of the semester.
 During that week, students will be exposed to various components of health data such as: the collection of, type of and privacy issues related to data.

 During second year, field placement is integrated throughout semesters 3 & 4.
 Students will visit a partner office every Friday until the end of Semester 4 at which point they go on a three-week block placement.
 During that time, students will be expected to complete a project related to health data to include an analysis of data and health data related issues.